puppetlabs/puppet-specifications/language/expressions.md

 This shows that the left hand type can be specialized; an **open** `Resource` to a specific **typed** `Resource`, and a typed resource to a specific (titled) **Reference** resource (instance), and then further specialized to refer to a parameter of a referenced resource.

-* Note that lookup of a parameter that has no value will result in lookup of its current default value.
+Lookup of a parameter that at the time of accessing it has no value depends on if the resource type is a user defined or not, and if the attribute is a meta parameter, or if the value receives a default value by the implementation of the type, or via a Resource Default expression.
+If a parameter is not explicitly set, a default value is returned if a user defined type's parameter has a default value expression, or if there is a Resource Defaults expression that defines a default value.
+In all other cases the result is `undef` for a parameter that is not explicitly set.

+* It is an error to attempt to get a value for a name that is not an attribute of the type
+* It is an error to attempt to get a value from a resource that is not instantiated (it may be virtual or exported and unrealized)
-* Evaluation of parameter lookup is evaluation order dependent and that resource instantiation is lazily evaluated.
+* Note that Evaluation of parameter lookup is evaluation order dependent and that resource instantiation is lazily evaluated.
 * Note that meta parameters only include values for what has explicitly been assigned as they defaults are evaluated late, and may depend on other values.
 * Note that meta-parameters is an open ended concept where each meta-parameter defines its own behavior.
+* Note that a collector expression with an override clause may modify attribute values of resources and that overrides are evaluated late.

 #### Integer Type [ ]